 What is in-home Palliative Care?

-Jefferson Health's in-home Palliative Care is provided to patients when ordered by an attending physician upon discharge from the hospital, or by a physician – primary care or specialist –seen in the community.
-The in-home Palliative Care team includes registered nurses, home health aides, physical and occupational therapists, a social worker, and a chaplain who assist patients and families facing serious illness.
+In-home Palliative Care services are provided to patients when ordered by an attending physician upon discharge from the hospital or by a physician – primary care or specialist – in the community.
+The in-home Palliative Care team includes registered nurses, home health aides, physical and occupational therapists, a social worker and a chaplain who assist patients and families facing serious illness.

 This specialized team makes visits to the patient’s home and focuses on meeting a patient’s medical, emotional and spiritual needs.
 To accomplish this goal, the team:

 - Ensures that pain and other symptoms such as nausea, vomiting, shortness of breath or anxiety are managed

 - Provides hands-on care for wound care and other medical needs